 You already know the answer.
 You’ve known for a long time.
 You don’t even need the validation.

-But just in case you need to see it in writing now or later, just in case you need to see it one, five times, a dozen times or a hundred, here is a list of ways to tell that you’re being abused by a narcissist.
+But just in case you need to see it in writing now or later, just in case you need to see it one, five times, a dozen times or a hundred, here is a list of ways to tell that you are witnessing narcissistic behavior.

 Use it to help you get to the place where it finally forces that “deep down” place where you already feel it’s true to emerge and drive a wedge between the two of you so you can stop letting the narcissist exploit you.

-101 Warning Signs You’re Being Abused by a Narcissist
+101 Warning Signs Your Partner is a Narcissist

 1. You have a gut feeling that something is off, that there are things about them that you don’t know.